 9. What is the rental income I can expect?

 Rents vary greatly across the UK but – no matter where you look – they’re on the rise.
-Annual rental growth in the UK rose by 11% in Q1 2022, according to Zoopla, with the monthly average hitting £995.
+Annual rental growth in the UK rose by 11.5% in 2022, according to Zoopla, with the monthly average hitting £1118.

 A recent surge in student demand pushed rents even higher in July.
-Average rental prices in England rose by 17.96% last month, taking the average to £1,238, according to Goodlord.
 London continues to offer the highest rents, which can approach the £2,000 mark.
-However, the capital also saw the smallest increase of just 3%.
+The capital also shows the biggest increase of 16.1%.

-Rents in other cities may not reach quite as high, but they offer much faster growth rates.
-In the North West they jumped 44%, while prices in the South West rose by 36% to an average of £1,539.
+Rents in other cities may not reach quite as high, but equally offer higher growth rates.
+In the North West they jumped 11.3%, while prices in the South West rose by 8.2% to an average of £1,007.

 10. What are the tax advantages of being a buy-to-let landlord?